 Startups and small businesses usually start as a team of part-time consultants, freelance writers and developers, a couple of full-time employees, and a boss who’s usually in client meetings away from the office.
 Work days are long, schedules are erratic, some employees work from home, and resources are limited.

-Such is the case for us here when our boss, Jimmy Cassells, founded Spiralytics about 3 years ago.
+Such is the case for us here when our boss, Jimmy Cassells, founded Spiralytics back in 2013.
 There were 4 of us sitting right next to each other inside an incubator with other fellow startups, learning and growing and making things happen.
 As we added more people to the team, we had to establish a system that allows us to sync with each other and complete our tasks efficiently.

 Today our team has grown to over 50 employees, occupying a bigger office space that’s exclusive to us, not to mention launching our new digital agency in Nottingham, UK last year.